ModelEarth/community/projects/profile-editor/README.md

 1. Save the Goods and Services (skillbank) to the GitHub Repo in the sectors.yml file.
 1. Provide fields for indicating when an entity's Goods and Services are more sustainable than the average provider.
 1. Include a field for setting the year and save prior years as: sectors-2020.yml, etc.
-1. Store additional entiy info for organizations and individuals in a file called profile.yml.
+1. Store additional entity info for organizations and individuals in a file called profile.yml.

 More about Code for America's [Public Code Pusher](https://brigade.cloud/projects/publiccode-helper/).